 Here is a short process that can hopefully give you some awareness and insight into your own patterns that may be contributing to burnout or over-functioning:

-Start by connecting to the part of you that is over-functioning; the feeling of urgency to do more.
-Begin to notice the thoughts, sensations and emotions that accompany this feeling of urgency.
+Start by connecting to the over-functioning part of you; the feeling of urgency to do more.
+Begin to notice the thoughts, sensations, and emotions accompanying this urgency.
 Once you have differentiated yourself from this feeling by noticing it, I want you to ask your “over-functioning part” these 4 questions:

 Connecting with your over-functioning part (ask the over-functioning part these 4 questions):